Ericsson/zoti/docs/zoti-graph/_sources/index.md.txt

 # ZOTI-Graph

-ZOTI-Graph is the core format for system models used in the [ZOTI project](TODO).
+ZOTI-Graph is the core format for system models used in the [ZOTI project](https://ericsson.github.io/zoti/).
 Its purpose is to provide a minimal language to represent system models with the sole purpose of generating code, as well as tools to manipulate this representation during a (scripted) code synthesis flow.

 :::{figure} assets/splash.png
 (possible drawing of a ZOTI-Graph model [^id2])